Probiotic Complex Benefits

 Lactobacillus acidophilus –

 - Lactobacillus acidophilus – The most frequently used probiotic, this microbe has many uses.
-It is used to treat lactose intolerance and high cholesterol.
 It can also relieve abdominal bloating and gas and promote the production of vitamin K. It is efficient at competitive inhibition because of its ability to produce both lactic acid and hydrogen peroxide, which creates an uninhabitable environment for unhealthy microorganisms.

 Lactobacillus plantarum –